tmedwards/sugarcube-2/docs/api/api-save.md

 ### `Save.browser.auto.delete(index)` {#save-api-browser-auto-method-delete}

-Deletes the existing auto save with the provided id.
+Deletes the auto save at the given index.

 #### History: